-The Society is most fortunate to have been given a significant amount of archival material over the years, with well over 21,000 items now recorded on the catalogue.
+The Society is most fortunate to have been given a significant amount of archival material over the years, with 28,000+ items now recorded on the catalogue.

 The archive contains some large bequests and donations to the Society, such as those of two past HHS President: the Joan Schwitzer Collection contains a wide variety of material relating particularly to Highgate, while the Ken Gay Collection is particularly strong on Muswell Hill.